 Rogue software offers a stark reminder of just how precarious is the human-environment relationship, especially when it jeopardises radiation monitoring systems around a failed nuclear reactor.

-Rector 4 exploded in 1986, and spread radiation into the atmosphere, killing around 59 workers and residents and displacing 120,000 residents (according to the most consistent sources I can find), rendering an area of the Ukraine virtually uninhabitable.
+Reactor 4 exploded in 1986, and spread radiation into the atmosphere, killing around 59 workers and residents and displacing 120,000 residents (according to the most consistent sources I can find), rendering an area of Ukraine virtually uninhabitable.
 That’s the exclusion zone, with a radius of approximately 30 kilometres.